MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_deploying_arm_templates.md

 1. Sed diam risus, convallis quis condimentum at, egestas malesuada libero.

-### Exercise 1: Create a virtual network.
+### Exercise 1: Create a resource group.

-#### Task 1: Use the Azure portal to create a virtual network
+#### Task 1: Use the Azure portal to create a resource group

-1. In this task, you will create a virtual network.
+1. In this task, you will create a resource group.

     1. Start a browser session and sign-in to the Azure portal https://portal.azure.com/.